SK-here/Programming/Python/Jupyter Basics.md

 --------------------------------------------------------------------------

-# Now, Command Mode

-> ( Press 'ESC' to activate)
+# Now, Command Mode  ( Press 'ESC' to activate)

 To take you into edit mode.
 > Enter

-show all shortcut.
+Show all shortcut.
 > H

 Select cell above.